 DWI car accidents that result in injury to innocent victims are subject to the same deadlines that apply to all personal injury cases.
 Even though these are particularly egregious, there are no exceptions to the applicable deadlines.

 Like all personal injury cases, there are deadlines that apply to DWI accident lawsuits.
 It is important to be aware of these deadlines.
 Missing a deadline such as the statute of limitations will bar a claim completely.
-If you or a loved one has suffered injuries at the hands of a DWI driver, you should consult with an experience personal injury lawyer as soon as possible to protect your claims.
+If you or a loved one has suffered injuries at the hands of a DWI driver, you should consult with an experienced personal injury lawyer as soon as possible to protect your claims.